acend/container-basics-training/content/en/docs/10/_index.md

 ## Dockerfile

 Docker can build Docker images by reading the instructions on how to build the image from a so called Dockerfile.
 The basic docs on how Dockerfiles work can be found at <https://docs.docker.com/engine/reference/builder/>.

 ## Write your first Dockerfile

 Before we extend our php image we have a more general look on how to build a Docker image.
-For that, we create a new directory and create an empty Dockerfile in there.
+For that, create a new directory with an empty Dockerfile in there.

 ```bash
 mkdir myfirstimage